28 Jul The Australian Regulations for Height Safety Compliance

 The code of practice provides practical information to employers and OHS officers about height safety regulations and the specific equipment and procedures that you need to achieve height safety compliance.

-The design and installation of height safety equipment must be carried out by a qualified height safety professional.
+The design and installation of fall protection equipment and administrative controls must be carried out by a qualified height safety professional.

 They will determine what is required for your workplace to achieve height safety compliance, including the type of height safety equipment and how it needs to be installed.

-Depending on the needs of your premises and the type of work being carried out, you may require one or more different types of height safety equipment, including:
+Depending on the needs of your premises and the type of work being carried out, you may require one or more different types of fall protection equipment, including:

-A height safety inspector will be able to provide you with a compliance certificate if your current equipment is sufficient, or a recommendation for what you need to have installed.
+A height safety inspector will be able to provide you with a compliance certificate if your current equipment is sufficient or a recommendation for what you need to have installed to be compliant.
 You can also seek guidance from WorkSafe or WorkCover.

 There are significant consequences for businesses and business owners whose premises are non-compliant.
 Fines can start at $250,000, and punishments can include jail terms if non-compliant practices or equipment result in the serious injury or death of a worker.